-Direct experience working with young children in special day classes or inclusive settings: application of intervention strategies using best practices of early childhood development and special education in adapting curriculum to meet the individual needs of children.
+Provides direct experience working with young children in special day classes or inclusive settings.
+Application of intervention strategies using best practices of early childhood development and special education in adapting curriculum to meet the individual needs of children.
 Observation of the assessment process by the special education team and assisting in the implementation of the educational plan.
 Includes the role of the teacher as a professional working in partnership with families, collaboration with interdisciplinary teams and cultural competence.
-Prerequisites: ECE 60 with a minimum grade of C and ECE 90 with a minimum grade of C. Lab hours required in an inclusive setting.
-2 hours lecture, 3 hours laboratory.
+Lab hours required in an inclusive setting.
+Prerequisite: ECE 60 with a minimum grade of C and ECE 90 with a minimum grade of C. 36 hours lecture, 54 hours laboratory.
 Transfer: CSU.

-ECE 95 WORK EXPERIENCE
+ECE 95